What We Wish For

 Friends and family are busy pursuing careers, preparing for careers, recovering from careers.
 Some battle vicissitudes of mind and body.
 Some caught up in travels, causes, or raising families.
 And some, all the above.
 I find myself in a singular position among my compadres it seems.
 A brief hiatus.
 Or waystation perhaps.

 It’s like I’ve joined an academy or monastery on a distant continent.
 Where the tapestry of my day consists of meditation, exercise, fasts; an immersive study of artificial intelligence, the physics and aesthetics of sound and design of neoteric instruments.
 The study of foreign language, chess tactics, writing, magic, and art.
-And the pursuit of 100 designs (#7 currently) —trinkets and wares made to sell, or give away, from the back of a nomadic gypsy junk tacking in the winds and waves of digital seas.
+And the pursuit of 100 designs (#7 currently) —trinkets and wares made to sell, or give away, from the back of a nomadic gypsy junk tacking in the winds and waves of digi

 This curriculum is punctuated, during the day, with walks down ancient streets of colonial architecture, laid upon indigenous pathways and cobblestone trails along sacred rivers.
 Casual lunches and sidewalk cafes.
 Night time breaks with wine and Netflix, reading on the couch or romantic dinners out.